Hotchkiss drive

 In the Hotchkiss drive, slip-splines or a plunge-type (ball and trunnion u-joint) eliminate thrust transmitted back up the driveshaft from the axle, allowing simple rear-axle positioning using parallel leaf springs.
 In the torque-tube type, this thrust is taken by the torque tube to the transmission and thence to the transmission and motor mounts to the frame.
-While the torque-tube type, when combined with rear coil springs (1938-62 Buick), requires additional locating elements, such as a Panhard rod, this is not needed with a torque tube/leaf spring combination (1906-1937 Buick, early Ford, etc.).
+While the torque-tube type, when combined with rear coil springs (1938–62 Buick), requires additional locating elements, such as a Panhard rod, this is not needed with a torque tube/leaf spring combination (1906–1937 Buick, early Ford, etc.).

 Some Hotchkiss driveshafts are made in two pieces with another universal joint in the center for greater flexibility, typically in trucks and specialty vehicles built on firetruck frames.
 Some installations use rubber mounts to isolate noise and vibration.
 The 1984–1987 RWD Toyota Corolla (i.e., Corolla SR5 and GT-S) coupe is another example of a car that uses a 2-part Hotchkiss driveshaft with a rubber-mounted center bearing.

 This design was the main form of power transmission for most cars from the 1920s through the 1970s.
 As of 2016 it remains common in pick-up trucks, and sport utility vehicles.

 Just as important as power transmission is braking.
 In power transmission, the torque applied to the wheels is countered by an equal and opposite reaction in the axle housing, but in braking, the torque of braking the wheels is equal but in the same direction.
 In a rear wheel drive car, the braking applied by the rear brakes is just as important as the power transmission, and the problem is the same and is solved in the same manner.
 Firmly anchoring the axle housing to the leaf springs transfers both directions of torque, (both acceleration and braking), to the car body.

 There is no connection between the Hotchkiss drive and the modern US suspension-modification company called Hotchkis.
+There is also no connection between the Hotchkiss drive and Tom Hotchkiss, a famous race car driver from Hoboken, New Jersey.